Employer Branding: Definition, Strategy, and Examples

 What is employer branding?

-Employer branding means positioning your company as the best place to work — so you can attract top talent and ensure that current employees feel proud and motivated to work for you.
+Employer branding is the process of positioning your company as the best place to work — so you can attract top talent and ensure that current employees feel proud and motivated to work for you.

 Employer branding goes beyond being active on social media, hosting pizza parties, and offering free ice cream — Dang!
 There goes the plan for free ice cream at work.